K-Pop Songs of the Summer: SHINee- View*

 While the chorus is dominated by vocals, the post-chorus is all about the synthesizer.

 Between the members singing "Neomu areumdaun" and Taemin spewing out three words, the synthesizer comes in to deliver a captivating melody.
 To add the cherry on top, this section ends with the elusive phrase "daun daun daun daun view".

 Just like the first verse, the second verse is also short.
-Even though it only lasts 15 seconds, Jonghyun and Taemin made sure this section doesn't go to waste by offering vocals that are stout and heavenly.
+Even though it only lasts 15 seconds, Jonghyun and Taemin made sure this section doesn't go to waste by offering stout and heavenly vocals.

 The main difference I can pinpoint in this section is the addition of the percussion, making this verse livelier than the first.
 It's a cool little change that doesn't stand out much.